Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Bounds on the Success Probability of Attack

-The probability of success (say success rate) in SCA is defined as: $P_s = \P(\hat{K}=K)$.
-Accordingly, the error rate is $P_e = 1-P_s$.
-Now, we have the following upper bound on $P_s$. \begin{theorem} Given a side-channel setting as in Fig.~\ref{fig:channel:view}, we have
+By combining Lemmas~\ref{lemma:chain:mi},~\ref{lemma:ml:att} and~\ref{lemma:mi:h_k}, we have $I(K; \hat{K})\leq I(\U; \Y|\T)\leq H(K)$.
+Now the probability of success (estimated as the \emph{success rate} in SCA) is defined as: $P_s = \P(\hat{K}=K)$.
+The corresponding ``probability of error'' (of attack failure) is $P_e = 1-P_s$.
+Using Fano's inequality~\cite{information_theory} we end up with the following theorem. \begin{theorem} Given the side-channel setting as in Fig.~\ref{fig:channel:view}, we have